 Although ‘Grave’ came out in 1968, many of its insights still have a serrated edge: “Most of what I have said about Houston’s pretensions could simply be repeated for Dallas.
 Houston is open, an opportunist’s delight.
 Dallas is cleaner than Houston; cleaner because more tightly controlled.”

-That skeptical look back is a marked difference with Lawrence Wright’s new assessment of the state, ‘God Save Texas: A Journey into the Soul of the Lone Star State‘ – which is a heartfelt but decidedly uneasy look forward.
+That skeptical look back is a marked difference with Lawrence Wright’s new assessment, ‘God Save Texas: A Journey into the Soul of the Lone Star State‘ – which is a heartfelt but uneasy look forward.

 The Austin-based journalist and screenwriter, author of ‘The Looming Tower,’ hikes and bikes along some of the same trails McMurtry did.
 Wright does include a fair amount of history in his account of our merry, petrol-pumping Eden.
-But what motivates ‘God Save Texas’ is Wright’s fear that Texas has been the harbinger for – too late! – what’s already taking over the rest of the country.
-We know the drill by now: political extremism and paralysis, a roaring nationalism and fear of immigration, a rollback of federal oversight on the environment, banking, education, racial and gender equality, employer liability – and so on.
+But what motivates ‘God Save Texas’ is Wright’s fear that Texas has been the harbinger for – too late! – what’s already taken over the rest of the country: political extremism and paralysis, a roaring nationalism and hatred of immigrants, a rollback of federal oversight on the environment, banking, racial and gender equality – and so on.

 Wright grew up in Dallas – and wrote about it (‘In the New World’ from 1988).
 He contemplates the tragedies tied up with political violence that have scarred the city (JFK and the July 7th police massacre).
-But Dallas takes some deserved hits from him as well.
+But Dallas takes some deserved hits as well.
 Income inequality is lower here than in other big cities, for example, but when income inequality is connected to race, the disparity becomes a canyon.
-Around the country, Wright notes, the average number of African-Americans among the homeless population is 40 percent.
+Around the country, Wright notes, the average number of African-Americans among the homeless is 40 percent.
 In Dallas, it’s nearly two-thirds.

 Then Straus promptly announced he wouldn’t seek re-election.

-So we remain a state run by a government that leans seriously more rightward than its population does.
-(Wendy Davis: “Texas is not a red state.
-It’s a non-voting blue state.”)
+So we remain a state run by a government that leans seriously more rightward than its population (Wendy Davis: “Texas is not a red state.
+It’s a non-voting blue state”).
 Wright sees our refusals to properly fund education and healthcare as seriously retrograde – especially for a state, he argues, that was born optimistic and future-oriented.
-We Texans seem to be a hearty bunch of can-do-ers who apparently haven’t figured out that an independent-minded, tech-savvy state won’t be built by poorly-educated serfs who can’t afford to see a doctor.
+We Texans seem to be a hearty bunch of can-do-ers who haven’t figured out that an independent-minded, tech-savvy state won’t be built by poorly-educated serfs who can’t afford to see a doctor.

-The not-so-simple fact is that Texas culture is unavoidably what it is because of the state’s crossroads location, its size and its history.
+The not-so-simple fact is that Texas culture is what it is because of the state’s crossroads location, its size and its history.
 Texas is an ongoing collision of Hispanic traditions, a mythic cowboy image of resilience and honor, swaggering pirate capitalism and funky African-American ways.
 For better and worse, our home state is basically America with the brake cables cut.

 Because that’s what I’d want to chat about with Joe Ely, too.

 With such ponderings, it’s the journey, as the saying goes, not the destination that counts.
 Which is one way of pointing out – no surprise – Wright never ‘explains’ Texas.
 Who could?
 Robert Caro is spending five volumes just on Lyndon Johnson.
-There’s one Texan whose tremendous contradictions, greatness and pettiness, crudeness and shrewdness, probably embody the state better than anyone.
+There’s one Texan whose greatness and pettiness, crudeness and shrewdness, probably embody the state better than anyone.
 JFK had us dreaming of equal voting rights and going to the moon.
 LBJ delivered both.
 He also got us stuck in Vietnam.

 I would not be home.”

 Many authors – many people – lack perspective on their own achievements in life.
 Mark Twain believed his masterpiece was his lifeless biography of Joan of Arc, not ‘Huckleberry Finn.’

 But c’mon.
-Please.
 Provincial?

 But by the end, both authors seek forms of reconciliation with the lives they’ve lived and the larger-than-life state they’ve lived in.
-It says something about our state that it provokes such authorial insecurities, such personal reckonings.
-This is Texas as both burden and inspiration.
+It says something about our state that it provokes such personal reckonings.
+This is Texas as burden and inspiration.
 No wonder our authors feel the need to explain it, to make peace with it.
 It’s like Mom and Dad and that first love they lost.